 - Infrastructure: Farm buildings, main house, stables.

-- Access: Relatively difficult, due to the isolation of the site.
+- Access: Relatively difficult, due to the site's isolation.

 5: The Saint-Léger Iron Mine

-The Saint-Léger Iron Mine is one of the last witnesses of the mining industry in the region.
-Abandoned for decades, this underground mine offers a unique exploration setting for urbex enthusiasts looking to discover the depths of the industrial history of the province of Luxembourg.
+The Saint-Léger Iron Mine is one of the last remaining vestiges of the mining industry in the region.
+Abandoned for decades, this underground mine offers a unique exploration setting for urban explorers seeking to uncover the depths of the industrial history of the province of Luxembourg.

 Site Features

-- Infrastructure: Underground tunnels, rusty machines, old wagons.
+- Infrastructure: Underground tunnels, rusty machinery, old mine carts.

 - Access: Difficult, requires appropriate safety equipment.